megaspark12/xmpp-servers/ejabberd/README.md

 # Deploy ejabberd on Kubernetes (HA)

 This repo contains a hardened Helm chart for ejabberd.
 Use `values.yaml` for HA defaults (3 replicas, anti-affinity, 10Gi PVCs, 90s termination grace, pinned cluster cookie, HTTPS admin only).
+The chart ships with the built-in Mnesia database; use the Cloud SQL steps below to switch to managed PostgreSQL.

 ## Prerequisites (one time)